bshahar/Trading-system/README.md

 ## Add store Owner
 ### parameters:
-1. appointerUserId - the store owner user name in the system.
+1. appointerUserName - the store owner user name in the system.
-2. appointeeUserId - the user name of the appointee.
+2. appointeeUserName - the user name of the appointee.
-3. storeId - name of the store as it is in the system.
+3. storeName - name of the store as it is in the system.
 ### How to use
     "addStoreOwner": [
       {